danvuk567/Global-Supply-Chain-Analysis/Python-Supply-Chain-Data-Exploration/readme.md

 ![Python_df_loc_agg1.jpg](https://github.com/danvuk567/Global-Supply-Chain-Analysis/blob/main/images/Python_df_loc_agg1.jpg?raw=true)

-We see that for each *Latititude* and *Longitude* coordinates, there are multiple country, city, state, street and zipcode combinations.
+We see that for each *Latitude* and *Longitude* coordinates, there are multiple country, city, state, street and zipcode combinations.
 These don't appear to be valid coordinates so we will drop those 2 columnsfrom df_sup.

         df_sup.drop(columns=['Latitude', 'Longitude'], inplace=True)